Space-Saver-Bookings/Space-Saver-Server/README.md

 `PUT /users/:userID`

+### Authorization

+Header: `jwt: jwt_token`

 ### Description

 Update user information for the specified user ID.
-Only the user or an admin can update a user's details.
+Only the user can update a user's details.

 ### Request